BDC Hamburger Icon

 Pros of mobile wallets

 • Mobile wallets let you leave credit cards at home.
 One of the primary advantages of mobile wallets is that you can leave your credit cards at home (mostly).
-As long as you frequent supermarkets and stores that accept mobile wallet payments, you carry all your cards on your device.
+As long as you frequent supermarkets and stores that accept mobile wallet payments, you carry all of your cards on your device.

 Cons of mobile wallets